dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 In this setup guide, we are using the [Weaviate Cloud Services](https://console.weaviate.cloud/) to get a Weaviate instance and [OpenAI API](https://platform.openai.com/) for generating embeddings.

 3. Define the source of the data.
-For starters, let's use load some data from a simple datastructure:
+For starters, let's load some data from a simple data structure:

 ```python
 import dlt